dean-brown/FaceFuck/README.md

 # FaceFuck
+*PLEASE NOTE THAT FACEBOOK HAVE UPDATED THEIR WEBSITE.
+This method no longer works.

+I am currently working on a new version although this may take some time as I am busy on other projects...

 A simple script that cracks facebook passwords - Proof of concept only

 I am not responsible for what you do with this code.
 It is proof of concept only.
 Over time this code made need some tweaking so it still works.